aemino/dart-screeps/README.md

 Much of this library attempts to stay true to the original API.
 However, it also attempts to make the development experience more enjoyable by introducing handy methods.

-In particular, a few methods from Room and RoomPosition have either been consolidated into one.
+In particular, a few methods from Room and RoomPosition have either been removed for brevity or consolidated into one.

 This library also tries to proide in-code documentation for all facets of the API to minimize the amount of docs-referencing necessary.